mk4th/GarminEdgeCharger/Reverse-engineering/readme.txt

 Picture description:
 •	5-Pads: is a picture of the 5 pads on the PCB.
 Those have 5 pogo pins that link them to another set of pogo pins, which actually touches the Edge computer.
 I gave them numbers; 1 as VCC and 5 as GND.
 2 and 4 seems not connected.
 Pad #3 is connected through a resistor and via to <IDK, will find out later>.
 The resistor had two (reverse polarity?) protection diodes.
 DigiKey says that this resistor is a 1k ohm.
-•	Active#: Seems to some power compnents.
+•	Active#: Seems to be some power compnents.
 TBD
 •	BatConn: Is the battery connector.
 Because it has 2S configuration, it has a bat+, a common between the two and a GND.
 It also has a temperature sensor.
 •	ID: is a close up on the ID pad related components.
 •	OrgBat: is some info about the original battery cell.
 It has the manual measurements that I took and the printed number that also hold information about the size.